SAMBA VI: As a Domain Controller

 Running A Linux Primary Domain Controller

 Since early releases of Samba 2, Samba has been able to provide limited domain controlling features, allowing you to get many (and an ever increasing number) of the features for which you would normally need a Windows (Windows NT 4 or Windows 2000) Server.
 Since Samba-2.2.0, Samba has also been able to be a domain controller for Windows 2000 clients.
-The features available include:- Domain accounts
+The features available include:

 - Network profiles